harlach-marina/kernelics/README.md

 - The status of any employee can be changed
 - A new employee can be added by clicking the **Create** button and filling in the data in the modal window form
 - Media queries have been added to improve responsiveness
+- Memoization was implemented to boost the performance

 ## Screens
 ![image](https://github.com/user-attachments/assets/17e5f8aa-3e00-448c-99ef-f4e7f601a446)